Psychiatry Review: The Challenges of Being a Mental Health Care Provider: Responding with Wisdom and Resilience

 The Psychiatry Review Conference is designed for psychiatrists and other physicians, nurses and nurse practitioners, psychologists, social workers, and other healthcare professionals who manage and treat patients.

-- Identify treatment and outreach strategies for opioid and cannabis use disorders & discuss current research findings in the development of cannabis and opioid use disorders in youth
+Discuss current research findings in the development of cannabis and opioid use disorders in youth.

-- Describe the factors contributing to clinician burnout, and identify resources available to support provider wellbeing
+Describe the factors contributing to clinician burnout as well as resources available to support provider well-being.

 Department of Psychiatry

 Justin Anker, PhD